Skip navigation

 Because a BBS had a single modem, dialing in was a pain.
 That was especially true for popular BBS’s.
 You would set your terminal software to dial the BBS phone number, and you would often get a busy signal because someone else was using the service.
 Then you might set your software to auto re-dial the BBS until you heard the musical sound of a ring tone followed by modems chirping to each other.

 How did you find the phone numbers for BBS’s in the era before Google?
 You might get them from friends, but often you would find them posted as lists on other BBS’s.
 When we first bought our modem for my Apple II+, we also bought a subscription to Compuserve, a public multi-user dial-in service.
-On one of their message boards, I managed to find a list of BBS’s in the 415 area code, in which I resided.
-Then, I dialed into each of them.
+On one of their message boards, I managed to find a list of BBS’s in the 415 area code where I resided.
+I dialed into each of them.
 Some BBS on the list had shut down and I could hear someone saying “Hello??” through the modem speaker.
 Others connected, I set up an account, and, after perusing the board, I would download a list of more BBS numbers and go on to try them.

 Since each BBS was an island, if someone sent you an email on BBS1, you couldn’t see it on BBS2.
 So, if you were active on five BBS’s, you had to log in to all five and check email separately.
 At one point a sysop who went by the handle “Oggman” launched a system called OGG-Net.
 (His BBS also had a cool name, “Infinity’s Edge”.)
-Oggy’s BBS became a central repository for email, and subscribing boards would dial into it at night to exchange emails they had queued up.
+Oggy’s BBS became a central repository for email, and subscribing boards would dial in at night to exchange emails they had queued up.
 This of course meant that it could take an entire day for email to propagate from one BBS to another, but it was better than before.

 I’m writing this post in my “NetStalgia” series for a couple reasons.
 First, it’s always important to look back in order to know where you are going.
 Second, I’ve resurrected my old BBS using an Apple II emulator, and in my next post I’m going to share a few screen shots of what this thing actually looked like.
 I hope you’ll enjoy them.